Tribulations/system-description-generator-eval/evaluation/javaparser/javaparser_gd.md

-# This file contains the SDG-generated description for Javaparser

-javaparser = """System Description: Here's a structured summary of the JavaParser system based on the provided knowledge graph:
+System Description: Here's a structured summary of the JavaParser system based on the provided knowledge graph:

 1. System Purpose:
 JavaParser is a Java source code analysis and manipulation tool that provides capabilities to parse, analyze, and transform Java source code through an Abstract Syntax Tree (AST) representation.